-INVESTMENT MANAGER.
-State Street Global Advisors Limited serves as the investment manager to each Fund and, subject to the supervision of the Directors, is responsible for the investment management of the Funds pursuant to an investment management agreement dated 30 September 2013 between the Company and the Investment Manager (the "Investment Manager to each Fund and manages the investment of the Funds' assets.
-The Investment Manager and other affiliates of State Street Corporation, including SSgA (defined below) make up the asset management business of State Street Corporation, which as of 31 March 2013 managed over \$2.1 trillion in assets.
+Investment Manager.
+State Street Global Advisors Limited serves as the investment manager to each Fund and, subject to the supervision of the Directors, is responsible for the investment management of the Funds pursuant to an investment management agreement dated 7 March 2011 between the Company and the Investment Manager and as may be further amended from time to time (the "Investment Management Agreement").
+The Investment Manager provides an investment management program for each Fund and manages the investment of the Funds' assets.
+The Investment Manager and other affiliates of State Street Corporation, including SSGA (defined below) make up the asset management business of State Street Corporation, which as of 31 March 2013 managed over \$2.1 trillion in assets.
 The promoter of the Company is State Street Bank and Trust Company ("SSBTC").
-In fulfilling this role in respect of the company, SSBTC will act through its investment management division, State Street Global Advisors ("SSGA").
+In fulfilling this role in respect of the company, SSBTC will act through its investment management division, SSGA.
 SSBTC is a Massachusetts trust bank and a wholly owned subsidiary of State Street Corporation.
-SSBTC is primarily a custodial bank with approximately \$25.4 trillion in assets under custody and administration (as of March 2013) and also, through SSgA, offers investment management services.
+SSBTC is primarily a custodial bank with approximately \$25.4 trillion in assets under custody and administration (as of March 2013) and also, through SSGA, offers investment management services.

 The Investment Manager is a wholly-owned subsidiary of State Street Global Advisors International Holdings Inc., whose ultimate parent entity is State Street Corporation.
-The Investment Manager is authorised by the Financial Services Authority and its investment management business includes but is not limited to management of other Irish authorised collective investment schemes.
+The Investment Manager is authorised by the Financial Conduct Authority ("FCA") and its investment management business includes but is not limited to management of other Irish authorised collective investment schemes.

 The Investment Management Agreement provides that the appointment of the Investment Manager will continue in force unless and until terminated by either party; provided that the Company is not subject to a notice requirement and the Investment Manager must provide three (3) months' prior written notice (although such prior notice is not required if the Investment Manager is required to terminate the agreement by a competent regulatory authority).
 The Investment Management Agreement contains provisions regarding the Investment Manager's legal responsibilities.
 The Investment Manager is not liable for losses, liabilities, damages or expenses caused to the Company unless resulting from its negligence, wilful default or fraud.

-The Investment Manager has the discretion to delegate to sub-investment managers all the powers, duties and discretions exercisable in respect of the management of the relevant percentage of such of the Funds as the Investment Manager and any sub-investment manager may from time to time agree.
+The Investment Manager has the discretion to delegate to subinvestment managers all the powers, duties and discretions exercisable in respect of the management of the relevant percentage of such of the Funds as the Investment Manager and any Sub-Investment Manager may from time to time agree.
 Any such appointment will be in accordance with the requirements of the Central Bank.
 Details of sub-investment managers appointed to any Fund will be available to Shareholders on request and will be disclosed either in the Fund's Relevant Supplement or in the periodic reports of the Company.
-Fees payable to any sub-investment manager appointed by the Investment Manager shall be paid by the Investment Manager out of the TER.
+Fees payable to any Sub-Investment Manager appointed by the Investment Manager shall be paid by the Investment Manager out of the TER.

-ADMINISTRATOR.
-The Company has entered into an Administration Agreement with State Street Fund Services (Ireland) Limited dated 30 September 2013 (the "Administration Agreement") to provide administration services to the Company.
+Administrator.
+The Company has entered into an Administration Agreement with State Street Fund Services (Ireland) Limited dated 7 March 2011 as amended on 30 September 2014 and 11 November 2016 and as may be further amended from time to time (the "Administration Agreement") to provide administration services to the Company.